hristohristovdevcareer/multi-tier-web-app-terraform-aws/README.md

 ## Project Context ##

 ### Objective: ###
 This project has been initiated with an educational purpose.
 The objective is to achieve knowledge and experience on advanced DevOps skills and concepts.
-It aims to create a complex, as close as possible to production-grade level infrastructure, that follows industry's best standards regarding automation, security, and both financial, and resource efficiencies, similar to real-world use-cases.
+It aims to create a complex, as close as possible to production-grade level infrastructure, that follows industry's best standards regarding automation, security, both financial, and resource efficiencies, similar to real-world use-cases.
 The product should achieve high automation levels by utilising terraform for simple and rapid generation of infrastructure.
 It focuses on the AWS cloud provider due to its large share of the cloud technology market.

 ### Architecture: ###
 Architecture is based on microservices, which isolates all system fragments.
 A VPC holds the client services in a public subnet, while all server instances and databases are kept in a private one.
 The infrastructure is based on multiple AZ's in order to simulate a real-world scenario.
 All ingress traffic going into the VPC goes through a general internet gateway.
 Servers from the private subnet communicate with public subnet resources through custom NAT gateways, and respectfully, with any databases directly since they are also located in the private subnet.
 The system includes auto-scaling to achieve optimal availability while minimizing costs, as well as multiple load balancers from separate cloud providers, each for its own advantages.